PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyterHub.md

 ---

 ## Jupyter: JupyterHub on PLEIADES

-PLEIADES provides users with easy access to a JupyterLab graphical user interface (GUI) that comes with preset resources.
-This is possible through a JupyterHub virtual machine that can only be reached from within the university's network.
-Depending on the user's location, a VPN may be necessary to access it.
+PLEIADES provides users with easy access to a JupyterLab session from within the universitys network.
+Depending on the users location, a VPN may be necessary to access it.
 From the JupyterHub interface, users can automatically spawn JupyterLab servers and connect to them.
 The procedure for spawning is technically identical to batching any other job on PLEIADES.
 Therefore, depending on the current cluster load, it may take some time until the JupyterLab server job leaves the pending status (*PD*).
 Even after the job is already running (status *R*), it may take a few seconds for JupyterLab to establish a connection with JupyterHub because some modules need to be loaded from BeeGFS.

 ### JupyterHub: Available resources
 Users cannot adjust computational resources individually.
-Instead, the Scientific Computing Center PLEIADES provides multiple profiles with different resources that users can choose from.
+We provide multiple profiles with different resources that users can choose from.
 These profiles have been designed to make it easy for users to interact with their code for the purpose of performance analysis and quick evaluation.
 If users require a more customized resource setup, we also [provide a guide](jupyter-nb_on_pleiades) to interactive Jupyter-notebook sessions with individually set resource requirements.

 If you are using Python packages in your simulations, you need to make sure, that they are also available in your JuyterLab server sessions.
-If you were using your own Python installation, which is not *Python 3.10.4*, you will need to install the packages again with *Python 3.10.4*.
+If you were using your own Python installation, which is not *Python 3.11.3*, you will need to install the packages again with *Python 3.11.3*.
 The easiest way to do so is to start a JupyterLab server through JupyterHub and to open a bash terminal inside (*File-&gt;New-&gt;Terminal*).
 This ensures that the right `pip` installation will be used for `python pip install --user <PACKAGE>`.

 ### JupyterHub: Access and usage
 To access JupyterHub, users can go to [https://jupyterhub.pleiades.uni-wuppertal.de/](https://jupyterhub.pleiades.uni-wuppertal.de/).

 Any important information about the cluster, such as planned maintenance, will be displayed here as well.
 Users will be asked to enter their credentials, which are the same as their PLEIADES account.
 Once users have signed in and assuming they have no JupyterLab server instance running, they will be directed to the profile spawn menu.
 Otherwise, they will be directed to their running JupyterLab server.